pnewstein/napari-3d-counter/paper.md

 create 2D or 3D images.
 Overall, these auxiliary plugins help to integrate Count3D into more complex, semi-automated cell counting processes.

 The utility of this plugin is also reflected in its use.
+It has been used in scientific publications [@drakeFer3UniquelyExpressed2025;
+@satoVIIITubulinIdentifies2025] and has over 15,000 downloads on conda-forge.
-With over 10,000 downloads from conda-forge, a sizable number of users are likely using this plugin, perhaps due to its ergonomics and stability.
+This widespread use is likely due to the plugin's ergonomics and stability.

 # Acknowledgements